Comparing Lindblad Expeditions (LIND) and Its Peers

-Lindblad Expeditions (NASDAQ: LIND) is one of 17 publicly-traded companies in the “Transportation services” industry, but how does it weigh in compared to its peers?
-We will compare Lindblad Expeditions to similar companies based on the strength of its risk, institutional ownership, valuation, analyst recommendations, dividends, profitability and earnings.
+Lindblad Expeditions (NASDAQ: LIND) is one of 17 publicly-traded companies in the “Transportation services” industry, but how does it contrast to its competitors?
+We will compare Lindblad Expeditions to similar businesses based on the strength of its analyst recommendations, profitability, earnings, risk, dividends, valuation and institutional ownership.

+This table compares Lindblad Expeditions and its competitors top-line revenue, earnings per share (EPS) and valuation.

-This is a summary of recent ratings for Lindblad Expeditions and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings for Lindblad Expeditions and its competitors, as provided by MarketBeat.com.

 |Sell Ratings